open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

   follow_redirects: true
   static_configs:
   - targets:
-    - localhost:9184 # set the port that prometheus server will listen to
+    - localhost:9184 # set the target to the location where metrics will be exposed by the OpenTelemetry Prometheus Exporter
 ```

 ### Start Prometheus